kkortes/next-neutron/readme.md

 ## Builds from root

 The regular version of neutron expects nextjs-code to be located in /renderer.
 In this repo neutron grabs out dir from root.
 This means you can:
-- Build the project regularly with `next build` & `next export` and publish to Now
+- Build the project regularly with `next build` & `next export` and publish to Vercel
 - Build the project for Mac / Windows using Electron with `neutron build`

 ## How to get going